 Just as some words can enhance your resume, there are also words that can make it less viable to hiring managers.
 They’re called resume buzzwords, and employers don’t like them.

 Fortunately, they’re easy to spot.
 Resume buzzwords always have two things in common:

 - They’re overused — hiring managers see them a lot

-For reference, here are five common resume buzzwords, and what you should use instead:
+Here are five common resume buzzwords, and what you should use instead:

 This is one of the biggest resume clichés hiring managers complain about.
 If you’re trying to communicate that you take initiative, cut the buzzword and talk about a time you managed a project instead.

 This buzzword is a common punchline in the business world — and for good reason.
 It sounds powerful, but it’s almost meaningless.
 Instead of saying you “synergized” something, be specific: did you collaborate with a different department?
 Did you increase cooperation?
-Elaborate on your achievement.

 This is another generic term that’s too general to be helpful.
 Instead of saying you’re a “self-starter,” prove it by mentioning a time you went beyond the expectations associated with your role.